South Dakota Medicaid is a medical assistance program that provides benefits such as hospital stays, doctor visits, and prescription drugs.

 Eligibility For South Dakota Medicaid Drug Rehab

-Medicaid health insurance coverage is available to certain groups with low incomes.
+Medicaid health insurance plans are available to certain groups with low incomes.

 - pregnant women